apache/couchdb-documentation/src/api/database/bulk-api.rst

 ==================

 .. http:post:: /{db}/_bulk_get
-    :synopsis: Fetches several documents at the given revision
+    :synopsis: Fetches several documents at the given revisions

-    This method can be called to query several documents in a bulk.
-It is well fitted when you want a specific revision of the documents, like replicators do for example, or get the revision history.
+    This method can be called to query several documents in bulk.
+It is well suited for fetching a specific revision of documents, as replicators do for example, or for getting revision history.

     :param db: Database name
     :<header Accept: - :mimetype:`application/json`